-How To Attract the Right Technical Co-Founder For Your Start-Up
+How To Attract the Right Technical Co-Founder For Your Start-Up (2023 update)

 Does this story sound familiar?
 If you, too, are wondering how to attract the right technical co-founder for your start-up, keep on reading.
 We have a few tips to share.